 The second you get too comfortable at work is the second that something will go wrong.
 Always push yourself to learn more, become better at your skills, and never stop asking questions.
 You can never know enough to take care of such a sick and specialized population.

 8. You have to leave your work at work

 There will be days where you’ll wonder if you made the right decisions, charted correctly, and remembered to check off everything on your “to-do” list.
 For your health and wellbeing, you cannot take the pressure of work home with you.
 You’ll experience sleepless nights, anxiety, and more when some things are just simply out of your control.
 Trust those who you work with that they will complete the tasks that you may or may not have had time for.

 9. Seeing a lifeless body will never get easier, and will always scare the sh*t out of you

-No matter how many times you witness a baby takes its last breath… it’s simply something you will never get “used” to.
+No matter how many times you witness a baby take its last breath… it’s simply something you will never get “used” to.
 No matter how many times you hear the cry of a mother who has lost a child… you won’t ever forget it.
 And you shouldn’t.

 10. Miracles happen… nobody fights harder than a preemie

 So, do you want to become a NICU RN?
 Work hard in school, don’t stop applying for NICU jobs, and never stop learning.
 Know that you’ll have good days and bad days.
 There will be struggles and accomplishments.
 But at the end of the day knowing that you did as best as you could for the day has to be enough.
-To survive the NICU and be a great neonatal RN, you have to know when to leave your work at work, do the best that you can each and every day, and never stop growing, showing compassion, and empathizing.
+To survive the NICU and be a great neonatal RN, you have to know when to leave your work at work, do the best that you can every day, and never stop growing, showing compassion, and empathizing.